 The protein encoded by this gene is a calcium-activated nonselective ion channel that mediates transport of monovalent cations across membranes, thereby depolarizing the membrane.
 The activity of the encoded protein increases with increasing intracellular calcium concentration, but this channel does not transport calcium. [provided by RefSeq, Mar 2016]

 GeneCards Summary for TRPM4 Gene

 TRPM4 (Transient Receptor Potential Cation Channel Subfamily M Member 4) is a Protein Coding gene.
-Diseases associated with TRPM4 include progressive familial heart block, type ib and brugada syndrome.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Insulin secretion.
+Diseases associated with TRPM4 include Progressive Familial Heart Block, Type Ib and Brugada Syndrome.
+Among its related pathways are Insulin secretion and Ion channel transport.
 GO annotations related to this gene include calmodulin binding and calcium channel activity.
-An important paralog of this gene is TRPM1.
+An important paralog of this gene is TRPM5.

 UniProtKB/Swiss-Prot for TRPM4 Gene